rozlynboutin/microbiome_helper/16S-tutorial-(under-construction).md

 You should see this:

-    vagrant@MicrobiomeHelper:~/Desktop/16S_chemerin_tutorial$ ls
+    mh_user@MicrobiomeHelper:~/Desktop/16S_chemerin_tutorial$ ls
     fastq  map.txt

 "fastq" is the directory containing all the sequencing files, which we are going to process. "map.txt" contains metadata about the samples.
 We can look at it with the _less_ command (hit "q" to exit):

     less map.txt

-You can see the first column is the sample IDs, the next 2 are blank (note the file is tab-delimited, meaning each column is separated by a tab, not just whitespace) and the 4th column contains fasta filenames (these filenames are based on what _we will_ produce in this pipeline).
+You can see the first column is the sample IDs, the next 2 are blank (note the file is tab-delimited, meaning each column is separated by a tab, not just whitespace) and the 4th column contains FASTA filenames (these filenames are based on what _we will_ produce in this pipeline).
 The rest of the columns are metadata about the samples.

 Here is what the first 4 lines should look like: